 The Elizabeth Van Cleaf Institute

-A Fellowship for K-12 Social Studies Educators
+A Workshop for Social Studies Educators Grades 6-12

 The museum professionals at the Monmouth County Historical Association (MCHA) of Freehold, New Jersey have teamed up with local education professionals through the Monmouth-Ocean Educational Services Commission (MOESC) and Monmouth University to teach history through the sharing of specialized skills.